 New York at this point presents the appearance of a dense sloping wood, dotted with magnificent structures of stone.
-The prost historic of these is the Jumel manison on Manhattan Island.
-It stands on the crest of Washington Heights, One Hundred and Sixty-fifth street.
-It was built to 1258 by Rodger.
+The notes that the Jumel mansion on Manhattan Island, it stands on the crest of Whenington Heights.
+One Hundred and Sixty-fith street.
+It was built in 1758 by Hodger Morris, the husband of Mary Philipse, who refused the hand of George Washington.
+During the Revolution Morris esponsed the English side and was compelled to the English side and was compelled. aspoused the English side and was com property was confiscated, and was oc-upled by Washington in 1776, during the retreat of the American's from